proxmox/proxmox-backup/docs/pxar/description.rst

 previous ones.
 The patterns control file exclusions of files present within the given directory or further below it in the tree.
-The behavior is the same as described in :ref:`creating-backups`.
+The behavior is the same as described in :ref:`client_creating_backups`.

 Extracting an Archive
 ^^^^^^^^^^^^^^^^^^^^^